metanivek/irmin-ipfs/README.md

 experimenting with irmin + ipfs

-🚧 🐉 status: mostly broken and slow and of an uncertain future 🐉 🚧
+🚧 🐉 status: functional but very much a work in progress 🐉 🚧